mjorgecs/lang-mark/README.md

 # LangMark

-This repository has different AI "agents" developed using LangChain and LangGraph.
+This repository contains several AI “agents” developed using LangChain and LangGraph.
-Each "agent" listed here has a visual representation of its structure and an explainantion of the decisions made.
+Each “agent” listed here includes a visual representation of its structure and an explanation of the decisions it makes.

 ## 1. RAG Agent